CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/fe_assets/_nav_complete_access.html | An HTML template for the front-end navigation links, for those with complete access.
 /vault/fe_assets/_nav_logs_access_only.html | An HTML template for the front-end navigation links, for those with logs access only.
 /vault/fe_assets/_statistics.html | An HTML template for the front-end statistics page.
+/vault/fe_assets/_sections.html | An HTML template for the sections list.
+/vault/fe_assets/_sections_row.html | An HTML template for the sections list.
 /vault/fe_assets/_updates.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.
 /vault/fe_assets/frontend.css | CSS style-sheet for the front-end.